yashwanththati5/Code-Crawl/README.md

 # Hello There !
-Welcome to my project!
-This README will guide you through the setup and usage of the project.
-Feel free to reach out if you have any questions or need further assistance.

 <ul>
 <li>This is a Java Automation project which will fetch the user data from famous websites like : <b>LeetCode</b> ,<b>Code Chef</b> ,<b>Code Forces</b>,<b> Geeks For Geeks</b>.</li>
 <li>This project has 2 versions for now: </li>